You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

-Apart from the few that manage to garner a handful of readers, most new content marketers don’t ever build any audience that end up becoming paid customers. besides the few people that read their posts every now and then.
+Apart from the few that manage to garner a handful of readers, most new content marketers don’t ever build any audience that end up becoming paid customers.

 No Well Defined Audience